DexerTDP/opsafewinter/README.md

 However, that changed this year when around the fall, I was notified that some one I knew fell to hard times that they ended up being homeless.

-"...Everyone would rather be on the street then get robbed or raped every night."
+<ins>"...Everyone would rather be on the street then get robbed or raped every night."</ins>

 A friend recently echoed this statement recently.